But I digress. The ring dings.

 We are now the happy owners of a batch of tidy delicious hand-held cakes made of cream-filled devils food and that are healthy and vegan and all things are good.
+Oh, and if you love this recipe, you might want to try my vegan zucchini chocolate cupcakes with fluffy vanilla white icing!

 (Makes 6-8 cakes)